Mainframe-Archive/switchboard/site/about.md

 *Switchboard* was born out of our (the [Spatch](http://spatch.co) team) need for a cloud based email processing framework.
-We started working in early 2014 with [Thomas Moulia](http://pocketknife.io) who let the architecting and development process.
-Switchboard is a framework for managing connections across IMAP providers and exposes a simple client API for creating plugins.
+We started working in early 2014 with [Thomas Moulia](http://pocketknife.io) who led the architecting and development process.
 In June 2014, we made Switchboard available as open source project with the aim to free developers from the plumbing of server-side email processing, allowing them to focus on creating innovative and useful email plugins.
 We